dyahalomi/democratic_detrender/README.md

 If you want to use the problem time identifying module in Jupyter Notebook you'll want to: pip install PyQt5

-And then in your notebook call
+And then in your notebook call:
 %matplotlib qt

-For figure output, you'll want to switch back to
+For figure output, you'll want to switch back to:
 %matplotlib inline